 View Article Online

-InfinityQS Technical Services Manager, Eric Weisbrod is quoted in the article, discussing how Manufacturing Intelligence Platforms can be configured to required in-process traceability checks and label verification.
+InfinityQS Technical Services Manager, Eric Weisbrod is quoted in the article, discussing how Manufacturing Intelligence platforms can be configured to require in-process traceability checks and label verification.

 More than 60 percent of FDA recalls are due to labeling issues.
 Most of these errors relate to allergens.
 Processors inadvertently put the wrong label on products, a change in the ingredients (undeclared allergens) doesn’t show up on the label, or the label doesn’t include a complete list of allergens.
 But the label includes more than just allergens.

 FDA requires five basic pieces of information on a food label: product identity, net contents, nutrition facts, ingredients/allergens and a signature line with the processor’s/distributor’s/importer’s contact information.

 A labeling-related recall may be initiated for a number of reasons that have nothing to do with allergens.
 “Wrong ingredient deck, expiration declaration and labels not being current,” offers Warren Gilbert, owner of FSS Corp.-Food Safety Specialists.

 “Improper or missing date, lot, ‘best by,’ machine code, etc.,” adds Mark Breunig, Videojet regional product manager.
 “Virtually every food product requires a code at the time of manufacture.
 While the specific code contents may change, the requirement for the code to be on the product and for it to be correct does not.
 Any improper or missing code can result in returned, rejected or recalled product.”

 Carole Besnard, Luceo Inspection marketing manager, lists some other problems from an inspection viewpoint that often pop up: